You know your euros.

 Coming from another tool?

-Your existing work opens directly — no retyping.
+Your existing work opens directly, with no retyping.

 From STAN